Table of Contents

 Windows File & Folder Sharing

-Among the various things I had to configure in my Windows-based virtual server I wanted to activate the file system sharing through the internal LAN, so that servers and VPN users (the system administrators) could access the shared folders using the Windows File Explorer.
+Among the various things I wanted to configure in my Windows-based virtual server was the file system sharing through the internal LAN, so that servers and VPN users (the system administrators) could access the shared folders using the Windows File Explorer.
 In order to do that, I had to perform a number of tasks, such as:

 - Share some folders between the various Windows servers, thus enabling their File and Printer Sharing feature on their NIC interface(s).